MicroEJ/docs/VEEPortingGuide/appendix/javalibs/edc.rst

    * - -4
      - No native stack found to execute the Java native method.
    * - -3
-     - Maximum stack size for a thread has been reached. :ref:`Increase the maximum size of the thread stack parameter <option_maximum_number_of_stack_blocks_per_thread>`.
+     - Maximum stack size for a thread has been reached.
+See :ref:`runtime_threads_and_stacks`.
    * - -2
      - No stack block could be allocated with the given size.
-Increase the stack block size.
+See :ref:`runtime_threads_and_stacks`.
    * - -1
      - The stack space is full.
-Increase the stack size or the number of stack blocks.
+See :ref:`runtime_threads_and_stacks`.
    * - 1
      - A closed stream is being written/read.
    * - 2